-5.3.
-Final Selection
+5.3 Final Selection

-The Proposal Review Team will make a recommendation to the Director of Department to award contract(s) to one or more proposers.
-Director will make a final selection of contractor(s) to be recommended to Board.
-To make the final selection, Director may consider proposal quality, reasonableness and appropriateness of proposed budget, funding available, and past contract/subgrant performance.
+The Contract Development unit will provide a cumulative score sheet to the Director.
+Director will make a final selection of contractor(s)/subgrantee(s) to be recommended to Board.
+To make the final selection, Director may consider scoring, proposal quality, reasonableness and appropriateness of proposed budget, funding available, and past contract/subgrant performance.
 Board maintains the right to accept or reject Director's recommendation.